Lease accounting changes -The hidden impact on tax

 2) Enterprise Management Incentives (EMI) under immediate threat

 One of the most powerful employee incentive tools, Enterprise Management Incentives (EMI), could be taken off the table for many companies due to these accounting changes.
-Currently, businesses with gross assets below £30 million can offer tax-advantaged share options to their key employees.
-However, once leases are recognised on the balance sheet, many businesses will breach this limit—rendering them ineligible for EMI schemes.
+Currently, businesses with gross assets below £30 million can potentially offer tax-advantaged EMI share options to their key employees (subject to meeting all other relevant conditions).
+That £30million is tested at the date of grant of any EMI share options, and based on the presumption that a company or group’s accounts are prepared in accordance with generally accepted accounting practice.
+Once leases need to be recognised on the balance sheet, many businesses might breach this gross asset limit—rendering them ineligible for EMI schemes.

-Without EMI, businesses may struggle to attract and retain top talent, as alternative incentive schemes are often more expensive and less tax-efficient.
+Without EMI, businesses may struggle to attract and retain top talent, as alternative incentive schemes such as CSOP (Company Share Option Plans) are generally less advantageous compared to EMI.

 3) Off-payroll worker rules (IR35) and Business size classification

-The exemption from IR35 rules for small private sector businesses is based on the Companies Act 2006 definition of business size.
-With new thresholds taking effect in April 2025, some businesses may initially qualify as ‘small’ and be exempt from IR35 obligations.
-However, once leases are recognised on the balance sheet, they could breach the size criteria, forcing them into compliance with the stricter IR35 regime.
+The exemption from the ‘new’ IR35 rules for small private sector businesses (introduced in 2021) is based on the Companies Act 2006 definition of business size.
+With new thresholds applying for periods from April 2025, some businesses may continue to qualify as ‘small’ and be exempt from IR35 obligations; indeed, it might initially ‘push’ previously non-small businesses outside of the 2021 off-payroll worker rules.
+However, once leases are recognised on the balance sheet, they could breach the size criteria, forcing them into, or back into, compliance with the ‘new’ 2021 IR35 regime.
 This could lead to significant additional compliance costs and risks for businesses engaging contractors.
+HMRC are showing increasing activity in this area, with IR35 (and extended payroll compliance) enquiry letters landing on the doorstep of a number of businesses in recent months.

 Transfer pricing rules offer exemptions for Small or Medium-Sized Enterprises (SMEs), one of which is based on the balance sheet total being below €43 million.
 The new lease accounting rules could inflate balance sheets, making some businesses ineligible for these SME exemptions and subjecting them to more complex and costly transfer pricing regulations.
-Companies engaged in cross-border transactions should review their status now.
+Companies engaged in cross-border transactions, in particular, should review their status now.

 While it remains unclear whether HMRC will introduce carve-outs to mitigate the impact of these changes on tax thresholds, we strongly recommend that businesses take proactive steps now.
 Key actions include: